gggliuye/VIO/docs/deepblue/LM.rst

 VINS estimator
 ----------------------------

 Method called above in "top node" : estimator.processIMU, estimator.processImage, estimator.retrive_data_vector .
+Its basic idea is to manage a **slide window** , make imu preintegration and imu observation, also marginalization, etc.

 processIMU
 ~~~~~~~~~~~~~~~~~~~

-A **IntegrationBase** class is made for pre-intergration and intergration management and calculation.
+A **IntegrationBase** class is made for pre-intergration management and calculation.

 **IntegrationBase**:

 * push back a new measurment : timestamp, gyrocope measure, and accelerometer measure.
 Add them to the buffer and **propagate** the system.
 * midPointIntegration : basic it is the same expression as above, about we are doing integration for the **error term of preintegration** here (as a result, n gravity term here). (in the VINS source code, they note p, v, and q, however I found it being misleading, so I note them as alpha , beta and gamma as in [#]_ ).